CCSVI Treatment Center

 - Sensations of heat and cold

-Angeles Health International is Mexico’s largest private hospital network and our facility in Tijuana offers CCSVI treatment for multiple sclerosis.
+We are Mexico’s largest private hospital network and our facility in Tijuana offers CCSVI treatment for multiple sclerosis.
 CCSVI, or chronic cerebrospinal venous insufficiency, is a condition that has been linked with MS. CCSVI treatment, or liberation therapy as it is sometimes called, involves correcting the symptoms of CCSVI, which are narrowed veins in the brain and spinal cord.
 This improves the symptoms of MS, often dramatically.
-The CCSVI department at Angeles Health Mexico is overseen by esteemed interventional cardiologist Dr. Jorge Luna, who trained at Stanford University, USA.
+The CCSVI department at our hospital in Tijuana is overseen by esteemed interventional cardiologist Dr. Jorge Luna, who trained at Stanford University, USA.

-Some of the MS patients who have undergone CCSVI treatment at Angeles Hospital Tijuana decided to give video interviews shortly after their treatment.
+Some of the MS patients who have undergone CCSVI treatment at MedicalMex decided to give video interviews shortly after their treatment.
 They are all incredibly positive about their experiences and treatment outcomes.

 Mr. McGee traveled from Canada to Mexico at the end of 2010.
 He had been suffering with MS since 1982 and before his treatment his symptoms were very severe: He was unable to walk or move his arms and hands much, his voice was weak and his eyesight was also compromised.
 After his hour-long procedure, he said his voice was stronger and his eyesight had improved straight away.
 Able to move his arms and hands more easily, McGee was also happy with his once swollen, purple feet returning to their usual color and shape.